Best San Francisco Farmers Markets

 Lavender and green colored cauliflower at the Ferry Marketplace Farmers Market in San Francisco

 In a food-crazed city like San Francisco, you shouldn’t be surprised to see several farmers markets.
-After all, it’s one of the first and most important farm-to-table regions in the U.S. What’s more, spotting a celebrity chef or farmer amongst the crowds are as commonplace as the ordinary consumer.
-So where other top spots for fresh produce, meats and dairy products?
+After all, it’s one of the first and most critical farm-to-table regions in the U.S. Today, spotting a celebrity chef or farmer amongst the crowds is as commonplace as the ordinary consumer.
+So, where are other top spots for fresh produce, meats, and dairy products?
 Take a closer look to see the five best in San Francisco.

 Farmers Markets in San Francisco